alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 #### Prerequisites for running AltServer (remote connection)

-- AltTester Desktop is opened in a remote location in a **Windows Azure VM** (accessible by both tests and game build through IP)
+- AltTester® Desktop is opened in a remote location in a **Windows Azure VM** (accessible by both tests and game build through IP)
 - the conditions for the connection to work:
     - the IP of the VM needs to be specified in `BaseTest.cs` when **altDriver** is instantiated
     - the game build needs to be instrumented with the same host IP

-**Create a VM for running AltTester Desktop**
+**Create a VM for running AltTester® Desktop**

-We used [Azure](https://azure.microsoft.com/en-us/products/virtual-machines/) to create a virtual machine running **Windows x64 architecture** and we set up an AltTester Desktop instance.
+We used [Azure](https://azure.microsoft.com/en-us/products/virtual-machines/) to create a virtual machine running **Windows x64 architecture** and we set up an AltTester® Desktop instance.
 Please consult the documentation for more detailed instructions on [how to create a Windows VM in Azure portal](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine).

 - virtual machine  **network settings** required in order to have this machine publicly reachable by the devices from BitBar:
     - define an **Inbound port rule for protocol TCP on port 13000: Allow connection from Any source**